cjwainwright/genrss/README.md

 Now we have genrss running, we need to tell it what content to include in the RSS feed.
 By default no content will be included and genrss will generate an RSS file with no entries.

-To include some html content it needs to be wrapped in a single html element.
+To include some html content from your site's html it needs to be wrapped in a single html element.
 Your html structure may already have an appropriate element and if so you should use that, but if not it's normally possible to wrap content in a `<span>...</span>` without affecting the layout of the page (some caveats do however apply).

 The element must have an attribute `data-feed-id` set to some value, uniquely chosen for this feed entry.
 Further attributes can then be specified on the element to provide information about the feed entry, the full list of supported attributes is